AliceO2Group/ReadoutCard/src/Pda/README.md

 ## Locking
 If multiple DMA buffers are concurrently created/destroyed, the PDA kernel module will lock up, requiring a reboot.
-To prevent this from happening, the global lock `PdaLock` is used in `PdaDmaBuffer.cxx` and `Driver.cxx`.
+To prevent this from happening, the global lock `PdaLock` is used in `PdaDmaBuffer.cxx`.